nicochunger/SCOPES/README.md

 ## Frequently Asked Questions

 1. **How can I prioritize certain targets over others in my observation schedule?**
     - You can prioritize targets by assigning them a priority level (0: Top priority, 1: High, 2: Normal, 3: Low) within their respective programs.
 SCOPES uses a combined priority system that considers both program and target priorities to influence the scheduling.
-See Sect. [\ref{sec:priority}](#) for more information.

 2. **What should I do if my observing program has used more or less time than allocated?**
     - Use the `TimeShare` merit, which accounts for the percent difference between allocated and used time, to adjust the schedule accordingly.
 This merit only works when used over more than one night.
 It will balance time distribution over several nights to ensure fair time allocation among programs.
-See Sect. [\ref{sec:time-share}](#) for more information.

 3. **How can I ensure that my observations are scheduled only during the night?**
     - SCOPES provides an `AtNight` veto merit that ensures observations are only scheduled during nighttime as defined by civil, nautical, or astronomical twilight limits.